AmpersandTarski/documentation/syntax/interface.md

 Compile and run the script [Project Administration Example](https://github.com/AmpersandTarski/ampersand-models/tree/master/Examples/ProjectAdministration "from AmpersandTarski/ampersand-models").
 Start by reproducing everything that is shown above.
 It is quite likely that you will be trying out your own ideas before you get to the end...
 Have fun!

-[^1]:

-[^1]: Several interfaces may apply to the same atom.
+[^1] More than one interfaces may apply to the same atom.
 That gives you a choice on runtime to which interface you want to navigate.
+If no interface applies, that atom is not navigable.